Last Updated on November 18, 2021 by Julia Wilson

 - Common names: String of Pearls, String of Beads, Rosary Vine

 - Severity: Moderate

-Named after the British botanist Gordon Douglas Rowley, the string of pearls is a succulent vine which is popular as a houseplant due to its interesting pearl-shaped leaves and cinnamon scented flowers.
+Named after the British botanist Gordon Douglas Rowley, string of pearls is a succulent vine native to southwest Africa.
+The string of pearls has become popular as an ornamental houseplant due to its interesting pearl-shaped leaves and cinnamon scented flowers.
 A healthy string-of-pearls can grow up to 3 feet long.